amghannam/Mini-XML-Shift-Reduce-Parser/README.md

 Document parsed successfully!
 ```
 This confirms the file is a valid document that can be generated from the specified grammar.
+Note the bottom-up derivation, ending with the start symbol.

 ## Help